Dog Policy & Dog Park

 Rules and Regulations

 1. Dog owners are responsible for their dog’s behavior.
-The City of Hagerstown is not liable for any injuries to dogs, their owners / handlers or to others within the dog park.
+The City of Hagerstown is not liable for any injuries to dogs, their owners/handlers, or others within the dog park.

 2. Dogs outside the dog park must be on a leash and under the control of the owner at all times.